 The club's bistro offers traditional club fare, such as schnitzels, burgers, cutlets and pizzas, alongside a number of specials reflecting the best of modern Australian dining.
 Quantities are always generous.
 Complementing the hot food and bar is a range of pastries, sandwiches, cakes and desserts, which can be washed down with coffee, tea or hot chocolate.
 In the summer months, the club's barbecue is also in regular use.

-If you are interested in discovering what a modern club is like, come on down and have a look around.
+If you are interested in discovering what an award winning modern club is like, come on down and have a look around.